FourierDrive/Repo/docs/storage/mmc/electrical_characteristics.md

 # Electrical Characteristics

+This section outlines the power supply constraints, pin configurations, and signal behaviors for eMMC storage devices.

+## Power Supply

 The system voltage range and the constraint relationship between the core voltage ($V_{cc}$) and the communication voltage ($V_{ccq}$) are shown below.
 Note that the communication voltage is generally lower than the core voltage.

 | Core Voltage (V<sub>cc</sub>) \ Communication Voltage (V<sub>ccq</sub>) | 1.1 V ~ 1.3 V | 1.70 V ~ 1.95 V | 2.7 V ~ 3.6 V |